ProjectMoon/reed/README.md

 Pages API
 ---------
-*Note*: There is a known issue that prevents Pages from working if the blog portion of reed is not opened first.
-This will be fixed soon.

 Reed 0.9 introduces pages functionality.
 This operates similarly to the blog functionality.
-Each page is a markdown file in a specified directory, and all pages are automatically watched for updates.
-The main difference is that reed does not care about when a page was last updated.
+Each page is a markdown file in a specified directory.
+The main difference is that the pages API is not indexed like blog posts are.
+There are no events exposed by the pages API, and there is no way to get a list of all pages in the system.

 This functionality is useful for static pages on a website.
 A simple example, using [Express](http://www.expressjs.com) to send the HTML of a reed page to